 Nice to see a few new faces to our sing-a-round nights.
 The fans were twirling overhead to keep the air moving and overall it was a night of good songs although the mood was a little affected by the Fires burning around Australia (climate change, what climate change?).
 I love these nights, we get to see more performers even if the songs numbers are limited to fit everyone in.

-Next Month we have Dan Walsh over from UK.
-Last year he gave us a great performance on his banjo and next month promises to be as good.
+Next Month we have Dan Walsh over from UK Last year he gave us a great performance on his banjo and next month promises to be as good.
 Also we have Jane & the Rain from Perth launching their 1st EP of original songs.

 Another stinker outside and the fans were running on full but it didn’t deter the crowd to party out the last show for the year.
 As has been the thing for the last few years The WAFF/WFC committee got to strut their stuff.
 The Rambling Bilbies opened the night with one of my own (Jasmin which went down a treat) an shortened version of Here comes the Sun (Sorry Amanda and Jill I missed the repeat) and finishing with Silent Night partnered with On a Starlit Night and Gina Williams & Guy Ghouse’s translation Bedik-Bedik Kedalak (Silent night in Noongar language) with a choir of audience joining in.